 - APSA will not normally award a grant to groups who have not spent the majority of a grant received in the previous calendar year, unless compelling reasons are given.

-- Research Groups must not pay the conference fees, conference accommodation or costs of travel of committee members to attend a workshop or conference they have organised, unless those members have played a major role in organising the event.
+- Specialist Groups must not pay the conference fees, conference accommodation or costs of travel of committee members to attend a workshop or conference they have organised, unless those members have played a major role in organising the event.

-- The Research Group should submit an annual report and account to the Treasurer and Auditor for all income and expenditure, including the submission of receipts and invoices for all expenditure (required by the auditor).
+- The Specialist Group should submit an annual report and account to the Treasurer and Auditor for all income and expenditure, including the submission of receipts and invoices for all expenditure (required by the auditor).
 Funds may be a carried forward but any surplus is the property of the Association.

-- The Executive Committee will review the work of every Research Group during the annual funding cycle and can revoke the group’s membership of the Association at that time.
+- The Executive Committee will review the work of every Specialist Group during the annual funding cycle and can revoke the group’s membership of the Association at that time.
 All outstanding funds must be returned to the Association.

-Closing Research Groups
+Closing Specialist Groups